SockguardSockguard

 - profile: portainer

-- portainer-admin
+- portainer.internal

 profiles: